esesmuedgars/IdeaKit/README.md

 ### WWDC 2021

-An all-online [Apple Worldwide Developers Conference](https://developer.apple.com/wwdc21) will be taking place on Monday, the 7th of June.
+[Apple Worldwide Developers Conference](https://developer.apple.com/wwdc21) is just around the corner, an all-online event will be taking place on Monday, the 7th of June.

 ## Fundamentals